polterguy/polterguy.github.io/tutorials/auth/index.md

 }
 ```

-Assuming you can keep the above secret a _secret_, your auth system is secure enough to be consumed by FSB,
+Assuming you can keep the above secret a _secret_, your auth system is highly secure.
+The idea is that once a JWT
-MI6 and the CIA.
-The idea is that once a JWT token is generated, its payload is concatenated with the above secret,
+token is generated, its payload is concatenated with the above secret, and a SHA256/HMAC is constructed, which
-and a SHA256/HMAC is constructed, which unless can be correctly reproduced in the .Net middleware upon consecutive
+unless can be correctly reproduced in the .Net middleware upon consecutive requests, results in that the token
-requests, results in that the token is considered invalid, and the user will not be authorised to do anything
+is considered invalid, and the user will not be authorised to do anything requiring authorisation.
+By default
-requiring authorisation.
-By default Magic will use the BouncyCastle CSRNG classes to generate your auth secret.
+Magic will use the BouncyCastle CSRNG classes to generate your auth secret.
+But if you're super paranoid, you
-But if you're super paranoid, you can also manually edit it as you see fit.
+can also manually edit it as you see fit.

 In fact, using Magic as your JWT auth server, to integrate it into your own custom C# apps, is as simple as
 configuring the correct middleware by implementing a handful of lines of custom C# code.
 You can get an idea